developer-jamil/Double_BackPress_to_Exit/README.md

 # Double_BackPress_to_Exit

-If user click single backpress from MainActivity then the Toast will show.
+If the user clicks the back button once from the MainActivity, then the Toast will be shown..
 If user click twich time in 2sec the app will be close.

 ## Single Click to